-Try these 5 creative tips for posing families on a regular basis and it is pretty surprising how many directions your thoughts can go.
+Try these 5 creative tips for posing families on a regular basis and it's pretty surprising how many directions your thoughts can go.

 Visit your local portrait studio and look at the group photos displayed in their display window or on their walls.
 Many studios might only have those stiff, traditional formal photographs.
 Look for anything unique that stands out from the rest.

-Seeing, on display and in person a well-designed, well thought out family portrait that was professionally printed and framed can be quite inspiring.
+Seeing displays in person, of a well-designed, well thought out family portrait that was professionally printed and framed, can be quite inspiring.
 Ask yourself two questions: What do I like about it?
 What would I do differently?

 Another variation of this thought is to visit a local art gallery or art display at your local shopping mall.
 You can get good ideas by looking at non-portrait pieces of artwork.
 If you focus your thoughts on finding something new, you'll be amazed at what you can find.

 Consider trying a family pose that shows the special relationship between parents and their children.
 Simple backgrounds may not be as exciting as a spectacular sunset, but your portrait may become more centered on the bond between family members and not the background.

 Theme-based family portraits were very popular a few decades ago.
-Perhaps they may become popular again and be a good option to try.
+Now they may become popular again and be a good option to try.
 Write up a list of potential themes you can follow with your family portrait.